uahcyber/cyberbot/README.md

     * No double voting for a specific nominee or position
   * Kick new bot users unless specifically allowed
   * Internal Capture The Flag (CTF)
+  * Perform actions on a reaction to a watched message
+    * Manage roles

 Setup
 -----